Who are Health Passports for?

 A Health Passport is a nationwide communication tool that you can carry with you when attending hospitals or other providers of health and disability services.
-A Health Passport contains information about how you want people to communicate with you and support you.

 The Health and Disability Commissioner is working with the three District Health Boards (DHBs) in our region (Capital & Coast, Hutt Valley and Wairarapa) to integrate the Health Passport into our hospitals.